PDFWAC 296-155-55300

 Personnel lifting requirements.

 (1) Conditions must provide clear visibility.
-When conditions such as darkness, fog, or snow prevent clear visibility, you must not perform a personnel lift.
+When conditions such as darkness, fog, or snow prevent clear visibility, a personnel lift must not be performed.

-(2) Personnel platforms cannot be used in winds (sustained or gusts) in excess of 20 mph (32.2 km/hr) or in electric storms, snow, ice, sleet, or other adverse weather conditions which could affect the safety of personnel.
+(2) Personnel platforms shall not be used in winds (sustained or gusts) in excess of 20 mph (32.2 km/hr), or in electric storms, snow, ice, sleet, or other adverse weather conditions which could affect the safety of personnel.

 (3) Other weather and environmental conditions.
 A qualified person must determine if, in light of indications of dangerous weather conditions, or other impending or existing danger, it is not safe to lift personnel.
-If it is not, you must not begin the lifting operation (or, if already in progress, you must terminate operations).
+If it is not, the lifting operation must not begin (or, if already in progress, operations must be terminated).

-(4) You must only use personnel platforms for personnel, their tools, and sufficient material to do their work.
-You must not use them solely for transporting bulk materials.
+(4) The employer must only use personnel platforms for personnel, their tools, and sufficient material to do their work.

 (5) The number of employees occupying the personnel platform must not exceed the maximum number the platform was designed to hold or the number required to perform the work, whichever is less.

-(6) A qualified person must evaluate the safety concerns of the operational environment and verify the platform and crane/derrick are suitable for use.
+(6) A qualified person must evaluate the safety concerns of the operational environment and verify the platform and crane/equipment are suitable for use.
 Additionally, special work circumstances may require further precautions.
-You must take precautions such as, but not limited to, the following:
+The employer must take precautions such as, but not limited to, the following:

-(a) When welding is to be accomplished from the personnel platform, you must provide suitable electrode holders to protect them from contact with any conducting components of the platform.
+(a) When welding is to be accomplished from the personnel platform, the employer must provide suitable electrode holders to protect them from contact with any conducting components of the platform.

-(b) You must instruct operators of cranes/derricks, installed on floating vessels, not to lift personnel when the list or trim of the vessel exceeds 5 degrees.
-If a mobile crane/derrick is placed on floating vessels, operators must not lift personnel when the list or trim of the vessel exceeds one degree.
+(b) The employer must instruct operators of cranes/equipment, installed on floating vessels, not to lift personnel when the list or trim of the vessel exceeds 5 degrees.
+If a mobile crane/equipment is placed on floating vessels, operators must not lift personnel when the list or trim of the vessel exceeds one degree.

-(c) You must provide personnel fall protection devices with quick release features and require them to be worn.
+(c) The employer must provide personnel fall protection devices with quick release features and require them to be worn.
 The fall protection device must be appropriately attached while personnel are lifted over land and detached while personnel are lifted over water.
-See chapter 296-880 WAC, Unified safety standards for fall protection for requirements for fall arrest system, including the attachment point (anchorage) used to comply with this subsection.
-When personnel lifts are conducted over water, you must provide U.S. Coast Guard approved (Type I, II, III, or V) personnel flotation devices and require them to be worn.
+See chapter 296-880 WAC, Unified safety standards for fall protection for requirements for fall arrest systems, including the attachment point (anchorage) used to comply with this subsection.
+When personnel lifts are conducted over water, the employer must provide U.S. Coast Guard approved (Type I, II, III, or V) personnel flotation devices and require them to be worn.

 (d) A boat/skiff with appropriate rescue personnel must be readily available at all times during a personnel lift over water.

-(e) You must provide appropriate personnel protective equipment and require it to be used around toxic, flammable, or hazardous substances or fumes.
+(e) The employer must provide appropriate personnel protective equipment and require it to be used around toxic, flammable, or hazardous substances or fumes.

-(f) You must review any concentrated loading of the platform to preclude the overstressing of any component or impairing the platform stability.
+(f) The employer must review any concentrated loading of the platform to preclude the overstressing of any component or impairing the platform stability.

-(g) Where the rotation of the platform, while hoisted, can create a hazard, you must provide appropriate restraining methods and require them to be used.
+(g) Where the rotation of the platform, while hoisted, can create a hazard, the employer must provide appropriate restraining methods and require them to be used.

 (7) In order to safely perform the personnel lift, make sure the following are met: